24 hr Emergency Callout

 Drainage plans for your property

 You may be wondering why drainage plans are important and why you need one for your property.
-Having a drainage plan helps you to identify where all drains lead and this is the main reason you need one.
+Having a drainage plan helps you to identify where all the drains lead, and this is the main reason you need one.
 What’s more, if you want to apply for an Environment Permit, consent to discharge into a watercourse, or planning permission, having a drainage plan is essential.

 Coastal Drains Provide Drain Tracing Services

 If you need to have new drainage plans for your property drawn up, the team at Coastal Drains are here for you.
 We provide comprehensive drain tracing services, locating your drains so that you don’t have to.
-By using a multiple frequency digital locator, we can detect and trace your drains with absolute precision and accuracy.
+By using a multiple-frequency digital locator, we can detect and trace your drains with absolute precision and accuracy.

 In addition to locating the drains on your property, this system is also used to locate buried services such as electric, gas, water, telecom, and more.
-So, with the help of our drain tracing services, you can really get a full picture of your property’s underground drainage system.
+So, with the help of our drain tracing services, you can get a full picture of your property’s underground drainage system.

 What Should Your Property Drainage Plan Include?

-Drainage plans for planning permissionIf you’re getting a new drainage plan drawn up for your property, it’s important you know what information should be included.
+If you’re getting a new drainage plan drawn up for your property, it’s important you know what information should be included.
 A professional drainage plan should include all the drains on your property, storage areas, effluent tanks and the following:

 • Location, depth and construction details of any soakaways.

-• Onsite effluent treatment plants.
+• On-site effluent treatment plants.

 • Storage areas for raw materials, products and wastes.